 What is Excluded From Medicare Plan F?

-Plan F does not cover vision, dental, long-term carea variety of services that help people with their medical and non-medical needs over a period of time.
-Long-term care can be provided at home, in the community, or in various types of facilities, including..., hearing aids, or private nursing services.
-These benefits are common in Medicare Advantage plans, however, a Plan F policy can’t cover them because they are not covered by Original Medicare.
+Plan F does not cover vision, dental, long-term care, hearing aids, or private nursing services.
+These benefits are common in Medicare Advantage plans.
+However, a Plan F policy can’t cover them because Original Medicare does not cover them.
 Additionally, Plan F does not cover prescription drug costs either.
 For this, you will need a Part D Plan.

 How Much Does Medicare Plan F Cost?